telerik/xaml-docs/controls/radtreeview/features/feautres-treeviewitem-selection.md

 	End Sub
 {{endregion}}

 >Note that the e.Source property in __Example 8__ from the event arguments will have a different value depending on if the RadTreeView is bound.
-In __Example 8__ e.Source property will be of type RadTreeViewitem if the RadTreeView is not data-bound (the RadTreeViewItem as declared in XAML or added in code).
-So when we bind the control the e.Source property will be RadTreeView.
+In __Example 8__ the e.Source property will be of type RadTreeViewitem if the RadTreeView is not data-bound (the RadTreeViewItem is declared in XAML or added in code).
+When we bind the control the e.Source property will be the RadTreeView.
 In this case, you can utilize the PreviewSelectionChanged and SelectionChanged events of the RadTreeView, explained below.

 The __PreviewUnselected__ event is fired just before the currently selected item is unselected.
 The __Unselected__ event occurs when the treeview item is already unselected.
 The type of the passed event arguments for both of the events is __RadRoutedEventArgs__.